halostatue/chezmoi/assets/chezmoi.io/docs/user-guide/advanced/use-chezmoi-with-watchman.md

 are some limitations because Watchman runs actions in the background without a terminal.

-Firstly, Watchman spawns a server which runs actions when filesystems change.
+Firstly, Watchman spawns a server which runs actions when file systems change.
 This server reads its environment variables when it is started, typically on the first invocation of the `watchman` command.
 If you use a password manager that uses environment variables to persist login sessions, then you must login to